ahojnnes/local-feature-evaluation/INSTRUCTIONS.md

 ============

-If you want to evaluate your own descriptors on our image-based reconstruction benchmark, please follow steps 1 and 2 below and then follow the steps in the Matlab script ``scripts/pipeline.m``.
-All locations that require changes by you (the user) are marked with ``TODO`` in this script.
-In addition, more detailed instructions for each individual step can be found below.
+If you want to evaluate your own descriptors on our image-based reconstruction benchmark, please follow steps 1-4 below to download the datasets and to run the benchmark.
+In addition, more detailed instructions for each individual step can be found at the end of this document.
 It is recommended to first run the pipeline on a smaller dataset (e.g., Fountain or Herzjesu) to test whether the computed results make sense.

-0. **Requirements:**
+1. **Requirements:**

    - Computer with CUDA-enabled GPU
    - Matlab R2016b or newer (for GPU feature matching)